Selected Passages from Hungarian-Ottoman Wars

 Prince Apafi Mihály of Transylvania (reigned 1661-1690)

 Apafi came to the throne at a time when the Transylvanian state was fatally weakened: after Rákóczi György II (r.
-1648-1660) had launched a campaign to seize the throne of Poland in 1657, against the Turkish prohibition, the disobedient prince was punished by the Porte by forcing the Crimean Tatars into Transylvania.
+1648-1660) had launched a campaign to seize the Polish throne in 1657 in defiance of the Turkish ban, the disobedient prince was punished by the Porte by forcing the Crimean Tatars into Transylvania.
 You can read more about this war here:

 https://www.hungarianottomanwars.com/1541-1699/1657-the-unlucky-polish-war-of-prince-rakoczi-gyorgy-ii/